Tod Goldberg

-Tod Goldberg (born January 10, 1971 in Berkeley, California) is an American author and journalist best known for his novels Gangster Nation (Counterpoint), Gangsterland (Counterpoint) and Living Dead Girl (Soho Press), the popular Burn Notice series (Penguin/NAL) and the short story collection The Low Desert: Gangster Stories (Counterpoint).
+Tod Goldberg (born January 10, 1971, in Berkeley, California) is an American author and journalist best known for his novels Gangsters Don't Die (Counterpoint), Gangster Nation (Counterpoint), Gangsterland (Counterpoint) and Living Dead Girl (Soho Press), the popular Burn Notice series (Penguin/NAL) and the short story collection The Low Desert: Gangster Stories (Counterpoint).

 Early life and education

 A Jewish author, he graduated from Palm Springs High School in 1989.
-He attended California State University, Northridge earning a BA in English.
+He attended California State University, Northridge, earning a BA in English.
 In 2009, he graduated with a master's in fine arts degree in creative writing & literature from Bennington College.

 Goldberg describes himself as “profoundly” dyslexic.
 At six years old, he was told by a doctor that he would never read or write beyond a fourth-grade level.

 Career

 Goldberg's second novel, Living Dead Girl, was a finalist for the 2003 Los Angeles Times Book Prize for best mystery and was featured as one of January Magazines top novels of 2002.
 His third book, Simplify, culled stories from the past decade of his career into one volume, the first published by OV Books, the book publishing arm of the literary journal Other Voices.
 It received notable reviews in numerous publications, including the Los Angeles Times, Chicago Tribune, The Washington Post and Chicago Sun-Times and was named a 2006 finalist for the Southern California Booksellers Association Award in Fiction.
 His next book of short stories, Other Resort Cities, was released in October 2009 by OV Books to wide acclaim, including a positive review from the Los Angeles Times.

 He is also the author of original novels based on the USA Network TV series Burn Notice.
 The novels include The Fix, The End Game, The Giveaway, The Reformed, and The Bad Beat.
 In 2013, his essay "When They Let Them Bleed" was selected for Best American Essays, edited by Cheryl Strayed.
 Counterpoint published Gangsterland in September 2014 to rave reviews, earning starred notices in Publishers Weekly, Booklist, and Kirkus.
 The novel was named a finalist for the Hammett Prize, recognizing the excellence in the field of crime writing.

 In 2012, Goldberg, Rider Strong, and Julia Pistell started Literary Disco, a podcast about books and writing.
 It is now part of the LitHub Radio Network and was recently named one of the top literary podcasts by the Washington Post.
 He is also the co-host of Open Book, along with Maggie Downs, a popular radio interview show in the Coachella Valley on KCOD-FM.
 In 2021, Goldberg & Downs were named finalist for the Intercollegiate Broadcasting System's Award for Best Community Volunteer Program/Personality.

 In 2016, he collaborated with Brad Meltzer on the novel The House of Secrets, also an instant New York Times bestseller.
 That same year, he was awarded the Silver Pen Award by the Nevada Writers Hall of Fame, which is awarded to a mid-career writer with profound ties to the state of Nevada.